concord-consortium/codap-plugin-api/README.md

 ### Building

-If you want to build a local version run `npm build`, it will create the files in the `dist` folder.
+To build a local version, run `npm run build`. `tsc` compiles the sources into `build/`, then rollup bundles them into the package's entry points at the repository root: `codap-plugin-api.js` and the type declarations in `codap-plugin-api.d.ts`.
+The bundle is generated at build time and git-ignored;
+the declarations are committed, so a change affecting the public API needs a build and the regenerated `codap-plugin-api.d.ts` committed with it, rather than hand-edited.

 ### Notes